-- 5. What sort of dividends or capital gains might you expect from investing yourself more in gossip, revenge, anxiety, fear?
-Can you imagine burying these things, so to speak, and investing more in a life of grace? - 6.
-Consider the following quotation attributed to Ralph Marston:
+On the contrary, what sort of dividends or capital gains might you expect from investing yourself more fully in gossip, revenge, anxiety, fear?
+Can you imagine burying these things, so to speak, and investing more of yourself in a life of grace and loving relationship?

+4. Consider the following quotation attributed to Ralph Marston: